 Capilla Sta.
 Ana

 Our newly discovered tourist attraction in Toledo City is the Capilla Sta.
 Ana.
-It is a private chapel and museum owned by William Overs, an Irish-Canadian, now deceased and Lilian Yared Overs, a Toledo native. the fully air conditioned chapel houses religious icons, relics of saints, antique statues, and Renaissance paintings sourced mainly from Europe during their travels.
+It is a private chapel and museum owned by William Overs, an Irish-Canadian, now deceased, and Lilian Yared Overs, a Toledo native.
+The fully air-conditioned chapel houses religious icons, relics of saints, antique statues, and Renaissance paintings sourced mainly from Europe during their travels.

 According to our tour guide, the main door of the chapel came from India.
-This antique door’s studs represents the wealth of the owner.
+This antique door’s studs represent the wealth of the owner.
 The more studs, the more wealth the owner has in India.

 The main altar’s cross is estimated to be 400 to 600 years old, seen here also are the 17th century old altar table, bishop chair and pews all came from Europe while lamps the chandiliers came from Quebec, Canada.

-Some of the unique collections:
+Some of the unique collections inside the chapel:

 This 1859 Steinway piano on display came from New York.
-It was used by the choir during mass in early years.
+It was used by the choir during mass in the early years.
 Some keys are still functioning while other keys are not.

 Framed vestments of European priests are displayed on both sides of the room.

-No regular mass is being held here but a special mass like renewal of vows can be requested from the owner.
+No regular mass is being held here but a special mass like a renewal of vows can be requested from the owner.
 No priest assigned here so requestor must provide an officiating priest for the mass celebration.

 The labyrinth in Capilla Sta.
-Ana has a shorter plants thus, people can see the pathways.
+Ana has shorter plants thus, people can see the pathways.
 However, it is still challenging and tiring to walk through the pathway.

 Once you go inside, there is no other way out but to continue until you finish the maze.
 It’s really tiring but fun.
 Warning: do not attempt to go inside under the heat of the sun.
 It will take about 20 to 30 minutes going in and another 20 to 30 minutes going out.
-Better bring umbrella and water bottle to keep you hydrated.
+Better bring an umbrella and water bottle to keep you hydrated.